codepath/android_guides/Endless-Scrolling-with-AdapterViews-and-RecyclerView.md

 Start by referring to this [code sample for usage](https://gist.github.com/rogerhu/17aca6ad4dbdb3fa5892) and [this code sample](https://gist.github.com/nesquena/d09dc68ff07e845cc622) for the full listener source code.
 In short endless pagination requires the following steps:

+1. Copy over the [EndlessRecyclerViewScrollListener.java](https://gist.github.com/nesquena/d09dc68ff07e845cc622) into your application.
+2. Call `addOnScrollListener(...)` on a `RecyclerView` to enable endless pagination.
+Pass in an instance of `EndlessRecyclerViewScrollListener` and implement the `onLoadMore` which fires whenever a new page needs to be loaded to fill up the list.
+3. Inside the aforementioned `onLoadMore` method, load additional items into the adapter either by sending out a network request or by loading from another source.

 ### Using with LinearLayoutManager

 The code below demonstrates how to do endless pagination for a linear layout based RecyclerView.
 Note that this simplified code only works for **RecyclerViews using the LinearLayoutManager** and displaying a simple linear list.
 This will not necessarily work for other layout types.
 For that, you need to read the next section.